 and NIHR-BRC, University College London Hospitals, London, United Kingdom (AZ: a.zumla@ucl.ac.uk).

+Word count: Abstract = 290 words; Manuscript = 3,700 words References = 33

+Tables: 3

+Figures: 4

-*Corresponding author address: School of Life Sciences, Keele University, Huxley Building, Room 122, Keele, Staffordshire, United Kingdom, ST5 5BG
+*Corresponding author: Dr Najmul Haider PhD: School of Life Sciences, Keele University, Huxley Building, Room 122, Keele, Staffordshire, United Kingdom, ST5 5BG

-Target Journal: Journal of Medical Entomology
+Email address: n.haider@keele.ac.uk

-Abstract: (Target: 300 words, current count: 315 words)
+Abstract: (Target: 274 words -max 300 words)

-Background: The dengue virus has reappeared in Bangladesh in 2000 and the virus has been detected every year since then.
-The objectives of this study were to compare the dengue cases and deaths as well as meteorological parameters between the first decade (2000-20210) and the recent decade (2011-2022) and to understand the seasonality, trend, and the impact of climatic factors on the incidence of monthly dengue cases.
+Background: Dengue, caused by the mosquit (Aedes spp) -borne dengue virus (DENV) is endemic in over 100 countries worldwide.
+The aim of this study were to study trends, mortality, seasonality, and impact of climatic conditions on transmission dynamics of Dengue in Bangladesh

-Methods: We collected dengue cases and death data from Bangladesh’s Ministry of Health and Family Welfare’s website and meteorological data from the Bangladesh Meteorological Department for the period of 2000-2022.
-We performed Mann-Kendall and Sen’s slop tests for trend and variation and fitted a time series Poisson regression model to identify the impact of meteorological factors on the incidence of dengue cases.
-Finally, we forecast dengue cases using an autoregressive integrated moving average model for the next 12 years.
+Methods: For the period 2000-2022, dengue cases and death data from Bangladesh’s Ministry of Health and Family Welfare’s website, and meteorological data from the Bangladesh Meteorological Department were analyzed.
+Comparisons between the first and second decades (2000-2011 vs 2012-2022) were made.
+Mann-Kendall and Sen’s slop tests were used for trends and variations and fitted a time series Poisson regression model to identify the impact of meteorological factors on the incidence of dengue cases.
+Forecast of dengue cases was performed using an autoregressive integrated moving average model.

-Results: Between 2000 and 2022, a total of 244,246 dengue cases were reported with 792 fatal outcomes indicating an overall case-fatality ratio of 0.32%.
-Compared to the first decade (2000-2010) the annual dengue cases have increased by eight folds (2216 vs. 18,321 cases), and annual deaths have doubled (21 vs. 46 deaths) in the recent decade (2011-2022).
+Results: Over the past 22 years, a total of 244,246 dengue cases were reported including 792 deaths (Case fatality ratio [CFR] =0.32%).
+The annual number of dengue cases increased by eight-fold during the second decade, 2216 cases during 2000-2011 vs. 18,321 , 2012-2022, with a steep rise after 2018.
+The annual CFR also doubled.
 The mean monthly cases reached a peak in August with the monthly growth factor remaining above one significantly during April-July, which coincides with the hot and rainy season of the country.
-We found an increasing trend of dengue cases in Bangladesh with a much stiffer rise after 2018.
-Monthly mean temperature (Incidence risk ratio [IRR]: 1.26), first-lagged rainfall (IRR: 1.08), and second-lagged rainfall (IRR: 1.17) were found to be significantly associated with monthly dengue incidence in Bangladesh.
+Monthly mean temperature (Incidence risk ratio [IRR]: 1.26), first-lagged rainfall (IRR: 1.08), and second-lagged rainfall (IRR: 1.17) were found to be significantly (P=??) associated with monthly dengue incidence in Bangladesh.

-Conclusion: Over two decades, Bangladesh has experienced a significant burden of dengue cases with regular outbreaks.
+Conclusions: Over two decades, Bangladesh has experienced an increasing burden of dengue cases with regular intermittent outbreaks.
 The increased local temperature and unusual rainfall might have contributed to this increased incidence of dengue cases in Bangladesh.

-Word count: 3,334
+Vector control and vaccine rollout remain essential public health interventions

 Introduction: